ercas/otp_manager/README.rst

 * OpenJDK 8 JRE must be used instead of OpenJDK 9 JRE.
 OpenJDK 9 produces an obscure error with the `GeoTools <http://www.geotools.org/>`_ library when building the graph.
+* As of commit ``5c31ab1``, otpmanager creates ``otpmanager*.log`` files during runtime.
+It is important to not remove these files while otpmanager is running because these files are how otpmanager checks the status of the running OTP instance. otpmanager previously read directly from the OTP process's standard streams via ``subprocess.PIPE``, but this created a race condition where the pipe had the potential to deadlock if OTP wrote data faster than the monitor process could consume it.

 Simple usage, paired with ``route_distances``: